department-of-veterans-affairs/vets-website/_disability-benefits/conditions/exposure-to-hazardous-materials.md

           <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/specific-environmental-hazards/">
           <h5>Specific Environmental Hazards</h5>
           <span>
-            Exposure problems in Iraq, Afghanistan, Dijibouti, Camp Lejune, NC, and Atsugi, Japan, from burn pits and particulate matter to chemically contaminated drinking water.
+            Exposure to environmental hazards may include particulate matter and large burn pits in Iraq, Afghanistan, and Djibouti; contaminated drinking water at Camp Lejeune, North Carolina; and pollutants from a waste incinerator near Atsugi, Japan.
           </span>
           </a>
         </li>